 One of the most utterly extraordinary (and almost certainly unconscious) expressions of colonial anxiety and guilt in the history of literature.

-Oscar Wilde: The Happy Prince and Other Stories (1888)
+Oscar Wilde: The Happy Prince and Other Stories affiliate link (1888)

 Children’s fantasies by this romantic, socialist author.
 Marked by a sharp lack of sentimentality, a deeply subversive cynicism, which doesn’t blunt their ability to be intensely moving.